 If you live in a temperate climate, a Valentine’s Day picnic is the perfect dog-friendly date.
 Pack a picnic tasting menu for the humans, and some extra treats and toys for the dog.

 Winter weather keeping you from enjoying a picnic outdoors?
 Try an indoor picnic, instead.
 Set up a picnic blanket and snacks.
 We recommend giving the dog something to gnaw on while the humans enjoy their food.

 2. Dinner, Drinks, and Dogs

-Of course, you can always recreate the romantic restaurant experience at home.
-And that way, you won’t have to worry about whether or not the dog is allowed!
+Of course, you can always recreate the romantic restaurant experience at home—that way you won’t have to worry about whether or not the dog is allowed!

 3. Shopping Date